diegoraigoza/diegoraigoza.github.io/README.md

 # diegoraigoza.github.io
-This was made by Diego Raigoza.
+This is the professional, personal website made by and for Diego Raigoza.
 Welcome!